Lighting Design for Live Events

 Description

-This course covers the theory and practice of lighting design as a medium for artistic communication and expression.
-Students will develop the observation and application skills necessary to design lighting for a variety of live experiences.
+Light Design and Camera for Live Music Production Design is a master’s course that involves the theory and practice of lighting design as a medium for artistic communication and expression.
+We will develop the observation and application skills necessary to design lighting for a variety of live experiences.
 Lighting design covers a broad range of skills from the scientific to the psychological.
-Students will work to develop the skills and knowledge to become a true collaborator, as well as demonstrate the technical prowess to operate efficiently, effectively, and unencumbered.
-This course integrates the study of camera capture as an inverse relationship to lighting as the camera is quickly becoming the primary audience even at live events.
+We will work to develop the skills and knowledge to become a true collaborator, as well as demonstrate the technical prowess to operate efficiently, effectively, and unencumbered.

 Credits